bendrucker/convex/README.md

 When called with no arguments, returns the setting (defaults to `true`).
 When an argument is provided, it sets the `parallel` setting for the batch.

 ## Relations API

+Convex can help managed related data and cast it into real models.
+Combined with the [Batch](#batch-request-api) and [Cache](#caching-api) APIs, relations provide a powerful means to minimize requests and keep data in sync within your application.

 #### `Model.belongsTo(Target)` -> `Model`
 Creates a new *belongsTo* relation on `Model` where `model` instances are expected to have a `{{target}}_id` foreign key. `Target` can be a `ConvexModel` instance or a string that represents an injectable service.